BA (Hons)

 Archaeological Fieldwork and Post-Fieldwork Techniques 30 Credits

-The module comprises four weeks of archaeological fieldwork, to be undertaken on one of the field projects run by the Department of Archaeology, within which the student might be involved in excavation or other field-based tasks.
+The module comprises four weeks of archaeological fieldwork, to be undertaken on one of the field projects run by the Archaeology Department, within which the student might be involved in excavation or other field-based tasks.
 Students can expect to learn a variety of essential archaeological field skills, depending on the nature of the project they are participating in.
-This will be followed by a 12 week post-excavation course that will explore methods of archive collation and analysis.
+These will most commonly include: heavy and light excavation; finds and environmental processing; archaeological recording (written and drawn records); and basic surveying.
+Students will also learn how archaeological projects are organised in the field and the procedure by which they take place.
+This will be followed by a post-excavation course that will explore methods of archive collation, analysis and dissemination.

 Optional Modules Credits